equalithon-team-three/neighborhood-mutual-aid/README.md

   `heroku git:remote YOUR-APP-NAME`

-- **If you have changed migrations you need to run migration on your provisioned PostgreSQL database...**
+- **If you changed migrations...**

   `heroku run rake db:migrate`

+- **If migrating doesn't update your table columns...**

+  1. `heroku pg:reset` to reset your provisioned PostgreSQL database
+  2. `heroku run rake db:schema:load` to create the tables in your provisioned PostgreSQL database using /db/schema.rb

 - **If you want to seed your provisioned PostgreSQL database...**